erich-m/My-Projects/README.md

 # My-Projects
-THis repo contains a few of my working projects that I have worked on.
+This repo contains a few of my working projects.
 I do not update this repo regularly